 KRI’s Give The CEO Room To Understand Cyber

 With data breaches capturing headlines weekly, CEOs are becoming increasingly concerned with their cyber posture.
 However, this is a whole new classification of risk events for CEOs and BoDs that leaves them searching for answers in ways that will fit into their current methodologies of risk monitoring.
 With cyber-focused KRIs that the CISO constructs in tandem with the strategy put out by the CEO, this helps the CEO understand the risks associated with the strategy - and either accept or reject that level of risk.

-Developing a KRI effectively to empower business leaders and security teams with an understanding of the other party allows both to work more closely and further integrate cybersecurity risk management into the executive leadership conversation.
+Effectively developing and identifying good KRIs to empower business leaders and security teams with an understanding of the other party allows both to work more closely and further integrate cybersecurity risk management into the executive leadership conversation.